General and Unclassified Weblog Entries

 11:26 PM: when the tide comes in all of the boats rise

-A metaphor that one of the men in MDI likes to use; he had T-shirts made, and today I wondered where the quote came from.
+A metaphor that one of my friends likes to use; he had T-shirts made, and today I wondered where the quote came from.
 It was originally used by JFK in 1963 when he was promoting spending federal funds on the Greers Ferry Dam in Arkansas.

 11:16 AM: Coercive Persuasion "foot in the door" "love bomb"